 Rienzi, the MFAH house museum for European decorative arts, presents special exhibitions twice a year.
 Exhibitions are included with general admission.

 Materials of Empire: Colonial Narratives 1700–1860 explores objects from the Rienzi Collection that shed light on the links between Europe, Africa, the Americas, and India.
-The exhibition examines the stories that objects reveal as well as conceal, and places them within the context of entangled legacies and experiences of empire.
+This small exhibition examines the stories objects reveal as well as conceal, and places them within the context of entangled legacies and experiences of empire.

 Exploration, war, scientific expeditions, and religious missions feature prominently in the history of Europe during the 18th and 19th centuries.
 These factors fueled an age of discovery in which thousands of ships transported explorers, merchants, and migrants from Europe to far-reaching destinations.